CES 2019: The 4 biggest trends, demystified

 TechRepublic special report: Tech and the future of transportation (free PDF)

-At the press event, Impossible Foods CEO Patrick Brown cited the fact that China asked its citizens to cut their meat intake by 50% in 2016 to help fight the country's challenges with pollution and agriculture, but it has had little impact on China's growing appetite for meat.
-Clearly, Brown wants Impossible Burger to be part of the solution.
+At the press event, Impossible Foods CEO Patrick Brown cited the fact that China asked its citizens to cut their meat intake by 50 percent in 2016 to help fight the country's challenges with pollution and agriculture, but it has had little impact on China's growing appetite for meat.
+Brown clearly wants the Impossible Burger to be part of the solution.
 And it could be an option, since Impossible Burger 2.0 -- which is both vegan and gluten-free -- tastes so much like meat it actually grossed out some vegetarians.

 Impossible Foods touts that eating one Impossible Burger in place of a cow-based burger saves the equivalent of 75 square feet of land, a half bathtub of water and 18 miles of emissions in a car.
 The company also points out that "animal agriculture occupies almost half the land on earth, consumes a quarter of our freshwater" and has multiple other negative impacts on land, food yield, and ecosystems.
-But Impossible Foods also believes in how much barbeque, tacos, and hot dogs play a part in humans' favorite rituals and so wants to find a more responsible way to keep enjoying beef in more sustainable ways before the population grows to 9-10 million by 2050 and creates a food crisis.
+But Impossible Foods also knows how much barbecue, tacos and hot dogs play a part in humans' favorite rituals and so wants to find a more responsible way to keep us enjoying beef in more sustainable ways before the population grows to 9-10 million by 2050 and creates a food crisis.

 The newest pavilion at CES 2019 focused on the topic of Resilience.
-As CES chief Shapiro explained it: "Recent natural disasters and climate change make it clear that our future history must ensure innovation will focus on preparedness and recovery...
+As CES chief Shapiro explained: "Recent natural disasters and climate change make it clear that our future history must ensure innovation will focus on preparedness and recovery ...
 Resilience will [offer] a greater focus on how technology aids the localism and continuity of critical infrastructure and the ability to operationally bounce back or keep going during a crisis."

 The Resilience pavilion is an outgrowth of the CES expansion into Smart Cities in recent years.
 This year put greater focus around technologies and innovations that can help communities better protect against and recover from natural disasters, resolve water crises, improve food security, support first responders and make communication networks strong enough to survive epic storms.